What is Legal Aid, 18-B, N.Y.C.D.S, N.D.S.and C.F.R?

 Where do I find information on bail bonds?

-For information on bail bonds, check the yellow pages under BAIL BONDS, or request a current list of approved Bail Bondsmen List from the Central Clerk's Office, 100 Centre Street, Room 1000, New York, NY 10013, 646-386-4000.
+For information on bail bonds, check the yellow pages under BAIL BONDS, or search online at myportal.dfs.ny.gov/web/guest-applications/bail-bonds-search.
+The Central Clerk's Office, 100 Centre Street, Room 1000, New York, NY 10013, 646-386-4000, maintains a list of Bail Bonds Agencies that are no longer approved by the Court.

 Where do I post cash bail?